shendude/docker-server/README.md

 3. update the paths and claim id in the `.env` file

+4. Edit the `etc/fstab` file in accordance to the provided template.
+Make sure the UUIDs are set correctly to the appropriate ntfs partitions, detected by `lsblk -f`

-4. start the docker containers with `sudo docker compose up -d`
+5. start the docker containers with `sudo docker compose up -d`

-5. note: had to install docker and interact with it purely via cli (gui ran into issues with hardware decode setting^)
+6. note: had to install docker and interact with it purely via cli (gui ran into issues with hardware decode setting^)

 ## troubleshooting
 Some drive formats do not work with POSIX permissions. exFat being one of them.
 In this case, to perserve compatibility with windows, I formatted the external drive to NTFS.